-The amount you can be asked to pay for your accommodation will be one of the following:
+The amount you can be asked to pay for your accommodation is based on your means assessment and will be one of the following:

-- No accommodation costs: if your income and assets are below a certain amount, the Australian Government will pay your accommodation costs. - An 'accommodation contribution': if you need to pay for part of your accommodation, the Australian Government will pay the rest. - An 'accommodation payment': if you need to pay for the full cost of your accommodation, you will need to negotiate a room price with your provider.
+- No accommodation costs: for some people, the Australian Government will pay all of your accommodation costs. - An 'accommodation contribution': if you need to pay for part of your accommodation, the Australian Government will pay the rest. - An 'accommodation payment': if you need to pay for the full cost of your accommodation, you will need to negotiate a room price with your provider.